 Infectious disease epidemics, natural disasters and terrorist attacks can overwhelm existing public health and healthcare systems.
 These crises raise a complicated array of ethical issues, from rationing scarce resources to protecting vulnerable community members to providing appropriate supports to health professionals.
 As part of a national effort, health departments and health care organizations are tasked with developing plans to enable them to respond appropriately to these types of crises.
 A critical part of that planning effort is the development of guidance for managing the ethical challenges that arise in these emergencies.
-This presentation will provide background on public health crisis planning, describe the need for ethics guidance, discuss the fundamental ethical values that should guide crisis planning and response; and identify some ways to implement ethical guidance in the challenging context of mass casualty incidents.
+This presentation provides background on public health crisis planning, describes the need for ethics guidance, discusses the fundamental ethical values that should guide crisis planning and response; and identifies some ways to implement ethical guidance in the challenging context of mass casualty incidents.